samGPU/fxhash-shader-template/README.md

 fxHash parameters provide a unique way for a user to interact with the generative art minting process.
 A full specification for these can be found [here](https://docs.fxhash.xyz/parameter-definition-specifications).

 Parameters that are of the type `number`, `boolean`, `color`, or `bigint`, will be added to the shader code as variables.
-This means that they can be used in shader code.
+This means that they can be used in shader code and accessed using the naming convention fx_ followed by the parameter id.
+For example, fx_color_id for the example color parameter.

 This example code will fill the screen with a color chosen by the user in the fxParameters interface, and set the alpha via a boolean value.